There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 Major features of WhatsApp are blocked in China.
 Image by Anton on Pexels.

-Don’t worry though, you can still access the internet in China even if you don’t have a VPN.
+Don’t worry though, as a tourist in China you can still access hotel Wi-Fi even if you don’t have a VPN or eSIM.

 I’ve written a whole article about apps banned in China if you want to dig deeper.